fltk/fltk/fluid/README_fl.txt

       virtual functions, which does not always match the type hierarchy.

-The list of known types adn their inheritance is:
+The list of known types and their inheritance is:

   Fl_Type (note: can't be written)
    +-- Function